 Get The Recipe

-3. Soft Gluten-Free Breadsticks (Extra Easy)
+3. Softest Gluten-Free Breadsticks (Impossibly Easy)

 breadsticks stacked on a white plate with parsley